The Decline of Western Civilization

 “The Decline.”
 Mark Vallen.
 Offset lithograph poster.
 1980.

-Never released on DVD, the film nevertheless achieved cult status.
+Not released on DVD until 2015, the film nevertheless achieved cult status.
 Having played a small role in the film’s production continues to bring me satisfaction.

-The Academy of Motion Picture Arts and Sciences is holding a special screening of Spheeris’ documentary on Friday, April 18, 2014.
+The Academy of Motion Picture Arts and Sciences held a special screening of Spheeris’ documentary on Friday, April 18, 2014.

 Spheeris and her crew filmed live performances of the Alice Bag Band, Black Flag, Catholic Discipline, Circle Jerks, Fear, Germs, and X from 1979 to 1980.
 The filming took place in venues in and around Hollywood.
 Punk had literally been banned by most LA clubs and music venues for its excesses.
 LA punk was only two years old when Spheeris began filming, but in that time it had become the bête noire of US culture.